*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - Interval, Strength, Speed, Calorie Burn: Pre-programmed workouts display a graph of the overall routine.
 The bike will adjust incline and resistance to match your selected workout.
 These are of varying length and intensity.

-iFit is included free for the first year with up to four profiles.
-The database of over 16,000 options is impressive and the graphics on the outdoor rides are unmatched.
+iFit is included free for the first month with up to five profiles.
+The iFit library is diverse and the graphics on the outdoor rides are excellent.
 Workouts include the following:

 - When pedaling: The s15i is remarkably silent.
 The magnetic resistance doesn’t create much noise at all while pedalling or when braking.